epadam/Production-Time-Series-Prediction-System/README.md

 # Production-Level-Data-Analysis

+Here we use adults income dataset as example

 Model Developing Process

-1. Data Collection
+1. Data Collection (You will denmamize customers personal information from database)

-2. ETL
+2. ETL (transform the format you need and store in feature store)

-3. EDA
+3. EDA (You can use TFDV to validate the data)

 4. Model Development/Evaluation (dvc, mlflow, microsoft responsible AI toolkit)

-5. Develop CI/CD/CT for the model (mlrun, tfx, kubeflow pipeline, github actions)
+5. Once done model development, developing CI/CD/CT for the model (mlrun, tfx, kubeflow pipeline, github actions)

-6. Deploy the model and monitor it (Seldon Core(outlier detection, explainer), Prometheus)
+6. Deploy the model and monitor it (Seldon Core(outlier detection, explainer), Prometheus, on kubernetes)

-7. Retrain the model (Kubeflow Pipeline)
+7. Retrain the model when new data is available or concept drift happened (Kubeflow Pipeline, here we use the other half data)

-You use streamlit as the interface to check the api
+You can use streamlit as the interface to check the api

 1. prediction result
 2. explain the result